-The "HiView" user manual contains information for using the HiView GUI application.
-This application allows you to use the graphical user interface of Hirschmann devices with management independently of other applications, such as a browser.
+The document "HiView User Manual" contains information about the GUI application HiView.
+This application offers you the possibility to use the graphical user interface without other applications such as a Web browser or an installed Java Runtime Environment (JRE).

-The Industrial HiVision Network Management Software provides you with additional options for smooth configuration and monitoring:
+The Industrial HiVision network management software provides you with additional options for smooth configuration and monitoring: